 20 Fascinating Facts About Doctor Who

 Since making its BBC debut in 1963, Doctor Who has entranced several generations of fans (including a few of its future Doctors) with its quirky mix of history and sci-fi.
-Whovians are already counting down the days until December 25, when Peter Capaldi hands the keys to the TARDIS over to Jodie Whittaker, as she makes her debut as the franchise's first female Doctor.
-In the meantime, here are 20 fascinating facts you might not have known about the groundbreaking series.
+Tonight, Peter Capaldi will hand the keys to the TARDIS over to Jodie Whittaker, as she makes her debut as the franchise's first female Doctor.
+In honor of this iconic moment, here are 20 fascinating facts you might not have known about the groundbreaking series.

 1. IT WAS CREATED AS A KIDS’ SERIES.